 As the aim was to produce eLearning materials for students and educators, service users, families, practitioners our associated partners had an important role in the project.
-Warm thank to them about all the support and information during the project; now the materials are there for them to use but also for anyone who is interested.
+Warm thanks to them for all the support and information during the project; now the materials are online for anyone to use.

 Associate partners provided the information about the current and future needs in three different themes, piloted and commented the eLearning materials when they were under construction and now they are ready and could be used in different manners, like for example updating educational materials.
 So there is no program, no course, but materials which allows a flexible use in different countries and in different education systems.

 With creative commons lisence the materials are now open and free to anyone to use.
 To help you to refer to them we created an authorship list, which you can find in the welcoming texts of the materials.

 All the scientific publications by the project are presented in the News -page.

 You can find us also in Facebook (@ementheproject) and in Twitter (@eMenthe_eu).